cseanburns/research-notebook/source/cv/index.markdown

 Bryce Allen Memorial Scholarship, Awarded by the University of Missouri College of Education, 2008 -- 2009

-C. Edward &amp; Greta S. Carroll School of Information Science &amp; Learning Technologies Unrestricted Endowment, Awarded by the University of Missouri College of Education, 2008 -- 2009
+C\.
+Edward &amp; Greta S. Carroll School of Information Science &amp;
+Learning Technologies Unrestricted Endowment, Awarded by the University of Missouri College of Education, 2008 -- 2009

 Bryce Allen Memorial Scholarship, Awarded by the University of Missouri College of Education, 2007 -- 2008